lukenew2/crypto_automation_system/README.md

 $ git clone https://github.com/lukenew2/crypto_auto_trading.git
 ```

-Navigate terminal inside project directory and create a new virtual environment with python 3.10 and install both requirements.txt files.
+Navigate your terminal inside the project directory and create a new virtual environment with python 3.10 and install both requirements.txt files.

 - requirements.txt - Installs chalice and pytest used for application deployment and unit testing respectively.
 - crypto_bot/requirements.txt - Installs packages used within application.